mjenior/promptpal/README.md

 unit_testing : bool
     rite comprehesive unit tests for any generated code.
     Default is False
-context : bool
-    Search for previous chat transcripts for reflection prompting.
-    Default is False
 dim : str
     Dimensions for Dall-e image generation
     Default is 1024x1024